Buffalo Chicken Wings Air Fryer

 Then, in 1991-1994, the Buffalo Bills made it to the Super Bowl.
 And, as media covered this historic segment, they continued to do it four times in a row.
 During that period, it’s felt that more than 3/4 of the nation’s Chicken Wings (made in many ways) were in Buffalo, NY.

-Although chicken wings used to be “dirt cheap” in the grocery stores, economics prevailed.
+Although chicken wings were “dirt cheap” in the grocery stores, economics eventually prevailed.
 The heightened demand caused the price of chicken wings to rise.
 So, by 2022, they cost close to or more per pound than chicken breasts.

 Buffalo Wings in Serving Bowl 500x600 1

-These wings are a fantastic, popular standard for dinners, game days, and get-togethers.
+These frozen to crispy air fryer wings are a fantastic, popular standard for dinners, game days, and get-togethers.
 You control how crispy you want them.

 Print Pin Rate